 - 12. Further details of the reasons for this submission are included in the attached table marked Appendix 1, together with the specific relief sought. - 13.
-In general terms, ARLP is concerned that the plan change: - (a) Establishes a "grand parenting" regime for nitrogen which effectively rewards land owners/farmers who poorly manage their farming activities, particularly in the context of diffuse discharges to land and water.
+In general terms, SPLP is concerned that the plan change: - Establishes a "grand parenting" regime for nitrogen which effectively rewards land owners/farmers who poorly manage their farming activities, particularly in the context of diffuse discharges to land and water.
 The "benchmark" NRP for those stakeholders will be high and the future reductions in nutrient levels will be relatively easily to achieve.
-In contrast, those landowners/farmers who currently employ environmental best practice management techniques and therefore will have a much lower benchmark NRP will be penalised. - (b) Does not appropriately recognise and provide for dairy farming entities who have carried out land use change from production forestry to best practice pastoral farming prior to the commencement of the "Healthy Rivers" collaborative process and the development of a policy position which seeks to prevent further land use change.
+In contrast, those landowners/farmers who currently employ environmental best practice management technique will have a much lower benchmark Nitrogen Reference Point (NRP) and will be penalised. - (b) Does not appropriately recognise and provide for dairy farming entities who have carried out land use change from production forestry to best-practice pastoral farming prior to the commencement of the "Healthy Rivers" collaborative process and the development of a policy position which seeks to prevent further land use change.
 Such entities have invested significant resources into developing dairy farms which are operated in accordance with highest standards and environmental best practice.
-The land use change process for some areas of land is not yet complete and the costs to ARLP to not complete this process will be significant.
 This will also have cost implications for the wider Regional economy.
-Such economic impacts do not appear to have been adequately considered in the development of PPC1; - (c) Does not provide sufficient certainty regarding the determination of the Nitrogen Reference Point ("NRP") for each property or enterprise, including the meaning of "enterprise" and the implications of differences in interpretation for landowners in light of the proposed Plan Change provisions.
-While the Draft Implementation Plan provides some guidance, PPC1 does not contain sufficient direction as to how WRC will ensure the integrity and accuracy of the NRP for each property or enterprise when it is lodged in 2019, particularly if there are concerns regarding the reliability of the data set and independent validation how the data was collected and entered into that database, which is the basis for a NRP; - (d) Does not provide sufficient certainty regarding the version of OVERSEER which will be relied on, and the process by which the Chief Executive Officer of the Waikato Regional Council will "approve" any other model to calculate a NRP; - (e) Contains rules with immediate legal effect, in particular the proposed permitted activity rules, which are incapable of being complied with until future dates are triggered for the purpose of satisfying conditions of the same rules.
-This raises the question of the vires of the rules.
-This lack of certainty also impacts on finance arrangements with banks and other institutions whereby farmers must show or confirm that their activities are authorised by the relevant regulatory authorities to satisfy lending criteria.
-It is assumed that WRC anticipates that farmers will rely on section 20A of the RMA in the interim period until such time as the dates in the permitted activity rule conditions are reached; - (f) Includes a land use change rule which, based on the definition of "arable cropping" is open to an interpretation that on-farm rotational cropping could trigger a requirement for a non-complying resource consent where that cropped area of land is sown in pasture; - (g) Establishes a regime which requires input from a "certified farm environment planner", and/or "certified farm nutrient advisor" and the establishment of "certified industrial schemes" and correlating definitions of those terms without sufficient guidelines or certainty regarding the sufficiency of resources as to how this will be completed in a timely manner, including when these systems will be in place.
-While the Draft

-Implementation Plan provides some guidance, and the definitions in PPC1 state that they will be listed on its website, ARLP nevertheless considers it appropriate that PPC1 is amended to provide better and further particulars as to how the systems will be established, implemented and enforced;
+Such economic impacts do not appear to have been adequately considered in the development of PPC1: - (c) Does not provide sufficient certainty regarding the determination of the Nitrogen Reference Point ("NRP") for each property or enterprise, including the meaning of "enterprise" and the implications of differences in interpretation for landowners in light of the proposed Plan Change provisions.
+While the Draft Implementation Plan provides some guidance, PPC1 does not contain sufficient direction as to how WRC will ensure the integrity and accuracy of the NRP for each property or enterprise when it is lodged in 2019, particularly if there are concerns regarding the reliability of the data set which is the basis for a NRP; - (d) Does not provide sufficient certainty regarding the version of OVERSEER which will be relied on, and the process by which the Chief Executive Officer of the Waikato Regional Council will "approve" any other model to calculate a NRP; - (e) Contains rules with immediate legal effect, in particular the proposed permitted activity rules, which are incapable of being complied with until future dates are triggered for the purpose of satisfying conditions of the same rules.
+It is assumed that WRC anticipates that farmers will rely on section 20A of the RMA in the interim period until such time as the dates in the permitted activity rule conditions are reached; - (f) Includes a land use change rule which, based on the definition of "arable cropping" is open to an interpretation that on-farm rotational cropping could trigger a requirement for a non-complying resource consent where that cropped area of land is sown in pasture; - (g) Establishes a regime which requires input from a "certified farm environment planner", and/or "certified farm nutrient advisor" and the establishment of "certified industrial schemes" and correlating definitions of those terms without sufficient guidelines or certainty as to when these systems will be in place.
+While the Draft Implementation Plan provides some guidance, and the definitions in PPC1 state that they will be listed on its website, SPLP nevertheless considers it appropriate that PPC1 is amended to provide better and further particulars as to how the systems will be established, implemented and enforced;